FCapobianchi/jhelly/readme.md

-Nette Web Project
+Jhelly Web Project
 =================

-Welcome to the Nette Web Project!
+Welcome to the Jhelly Web Project!
 This is a basic skeleton application built using [Nette](https://nette.org), ideal for kick-starting your new web projects.

 Nette is a renowned PHP web development framework, celebrated for its user-friendliness,